RustyServerless/benchmark-game/README.md

 1. `root-stack-benchmark-game` - ⏳ Wait for status **DELETE_COMPLETE** - This stack uses an IAM role created by the CI stack
 2. `benchmark-game-ci` - This stack owns the IAM role used by the first for its operations.

 🚨 **PLEASE READ**: Do not attempt to delete both stacks simultaneously, as this **WILL** cause failures that are difficult to resolve.
-You must wait for the first stack to **COMPLETELY** finish deleting before starting deletion of the second stack.
+You must wait for the first stack (benchmark-game) to **COMPLETELY** finish deleting before starting deletion of the second stack (CI stack).
 One of the IAM roles of the `benchmark-game-ci` stack is used for the operations of the `root-stack-benchmark-game` stack.

 ## Usage